hackoregon/team-budget/README.md

 # Endpoint map
 - ocrb: provides data from City of Portland Budget in Brief documents (e.g. FY 2016-17), all Service Area sections, table "Operating and Capital Requirements by Bureau".
-- budget: uses query parameters to return subsets of the budget data given by the 'ocrb' endpoint.
+- summary: uses query parameters to return subsets of the budget data given by the 'ocrb' endpoint.
 - kpm: provides data from City of Portland Budget in Brief documents (e.g. FY 2016-17), all Service Area sections, table "Key Performance Measures".